 You’re ready for your family vacation!
-You have you tickets, your itinerary, and your packing list, but then as you pack your toddler’s stuff, you think to yourself, “How the heck am I going to survive in a small hotel room with a toddler?”.
+You have your tickets, your itinerary, and your packing list, but then as you pack your toddler’s stuff, you think to yourself, “How the heck am I going to survive in a small hotel room with a toddler?”.
 Then your thoughts start to spiral out of control and you think, “Can we even go on a vacation?
 What about their sleep schedule?
 Will we enjoy ourselves since they go to bed so early?”.

-Our family just went on an overnight trip and these same thoughts kept popping in my head.
+Our family just went on an overnight trip for the first time with a toddler.
+And these same thoughts kept popping into my head regarding the hotel stay.
 In fact, I almost backed out of our weekend getaway because of the fear of staying in a hotel with Remy and veering away from our “routine”.

 So before you hit that cancel button, here are some tips and tricks on staying in a hotel with a toddler to ensure that your vacation is enjoyable as you make amazing memories as a family!

-If you’re driving to your destination, consider bringing along your own Pack ‘n Play.
-If you don’t have one or are flying instead, call ahead to your hotel to reserve a crib.
+If you’re driving to your destination, consider bringing along your own Pack ‘n Play or travel crib.
+If you don’t have one or are flying instead, call the hotel ahead of time to reserve a hotel crib.
 Then be sure to pack the essentials, such as toys, favorite books, lovey, special blanket, etc.

-Inspect and set up the room
+Inspect and set up the hotel room

 Check the floor and under the bed for any small trinkets or items that they will inevitably put into their mouth.
 Look for any outlets that are within a toddler’s reach and cover them with tape.
 You can also tape down electrical cords that they can trip over or blind cords that they can get tangled up in.
 Move any toiletries and fragile decor out of reach of those tiny hands.

 Finally, set up stations for your toddler: a changing station, eating station, sleeping station, you get the idea!

-TIP: Clear out a small space in your room as a playing station and lay down a large blanket or sheet so your little one can crawl around without you worrying about the floor (too much).
+Clear out a small space in your room as a playing station and lay down a large blanket or sheet so your little one can crawl around without you worrying about the floor (too much).